 Chicken is healthy, but can also be bland and boring.
-This cold winter night I decided to go with something spicy for dinner, and this Spicy Soy Sauce Basil Chicken is anything but bland.
+This cold winter night I decided to go with something spicy for dinner, and this Spicy Basil Chicken with Soy Sauce is anything but bland.
 It will give your weeknight dinner routine the shake up it needs.
-Earlier, I shared a recipe on how to make chicken in a slow cooker, this time I am going to marinate chicken and “grill” it on the stovetop.
+Earlier, I shared a recipe on how to make beer chicken in a slow cooker, this time I am going to marinate chicken and “grill” it on the stovetop.
 If you don’t have a grill pan, a regular frying pan will work just fine.
+Let’s get start!

 Start with the easy marinade.
 It consists of soy sauce, garlic, basil, lemon and other common but flavorful ingredients.
 Together, they’re unstoppable, like the ’85 Bears.